ConduitNetwork/docs/integration_guides/Clouds/xen/xen.rst

    PASSWORD
       Xen Host Password
    Inventory Existing Instances
-      If enabled, existing Virtual Machines will be inventoried and appear as unmanaged Virtual Machines in |morpheus| .
+      If enabled, existing Virtual Machines will be inventoried and appear as unmanaged Virtual Machines in |conduit| .

 #.
 The Cloud can now be added to a Group or configured with additional Advanced options.